Women Need a Network of Champions

 - A greater sense of well-being, including increased job and personal satisfaction.

-Some men think they wouldn’t be good at mentoring someone who is different from them.
+Some men think they wouldn’t be good at mentoring someone who’s different from them.
 Others have said they’re wary of perceptions or misinterpretation of their work relationships with women.

 But if you’re a man who is hesitant to seriously mentor or sponsor a woman, don’t say no yet.
-Check out Athena Rising: How and Why Men Should Mentor Women, a book by two men and take advantage of our free resources to help you get started mentoring or sponsoring.
+Check out Athena Rising: How and Why Men Should Mentor Women, a book by two men, and take advantage of our free guidebook on mentoring & sponsoring women, which includes a section with specific tips on how male leaders can support talented female colleagues.

 Take some time to learn how you can make a difference to the talented women around you — and help your organization thrive.